martinFrank/raspi-restserver/README.md

-# raspi-restserver
+# raspi-restServer
-restserver for the rasprry pi gpio
+restServer for the raspberry pi gpio